Walt Disney World’s Resorts are eligible for up to 30%-40% off via the Disney Armed Forces Salute Room Discount.

 Family Suites are available at the All-Star Music and Art of Animation for a higher rate.
 These suites offer twice the room and sleep six, plus a crib.

-Being entry level resorts, they have entry level amenities such as: Quick Service food courts, limited pizza delivery, an arcade, playground, heated pools, pool bar, scheduled (hourly) luggage service, in room safe, iron and board, and coffee makers (only in suites).
+Being entry level resorts, they have entry level amenities such as: Quick Service food courts, limited pizza delivery, an arcade, playground, heated pools, pool bar, scheduled (hourly) luggage service, in room safe, iron and board, and coffee makers.
 These resorts all have exterior hallway room entry doors.

 These resorts are very large, from 1600 to about 3000 rooms each.
 Due to the lower price younger families, children’s athletic teams participating in competitions at Disney’s ESPN Wide World of Sports Complex, and South American vacationers, mostly frequent them.
 They can at times be hectic and noisy in general, especially the food courts in the morning!